When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Introduction

-Classical fixed-point analysis, though widely applied, often falls short of capturing the \emph{intrinsic ambiguity} in learning problems.\footnote{This work focuses on the fixed-point analysis of update rules applied on a space of probability distributions.} In the domain of continual learning, where models are trained iteratively on a stream of data, the learning dynamics frequently exhibit instability \citep{Kirkpatrick17:Forgetting, Parisi19:Lifelong}.
+Classical fixed point analysis, though widely applied, often falls short of capturing the \emph{intrinsic ambiguity} in learning problems.
+In the domain of continual learning, where models are trained iteratively on a stream of data, the learning dynamics frequently exhibit instability \citep{Kirkpatrick17:Forgetting, Parisi19:Lifelong}.
 Empirical observations reveal that the training process often fails to converge to a single, stable solution.
 This lack of convergence manifests as significant fluctuations in the model's parameters, which can substantially degrade performance on previously learned tasks.
 This phenomenon, widely known as \emph{catastrophic forgetting}, represents a key challenge in developing robust continual learning systems.
-Furthermore, a fixed-point for iterative update rules may not be attainable when the underlying data sources contain \emph{inherent conflicts} \citep{Arrow50:Difficulty,walley1991statistical,Genest86:Combining}.
+Furthermore, a fixed point for iterative update rules may not be attainable when the underlying data sources contain \emph{inherent conflicts} \citep{Arrow50:Difficulty,walley1991statistical,Genest86:Combining}.
 These conflicts, which can arise from disparate sources like heterogeneous datasets or conflicting individual opinions, introduce a dynamic instability that prevents convergence to a stable solution.